dalabdgw/Piano-Education-Application/README.md

                 <br>
                 <hr>
                 <p><strong><code>alphaBars</code></strong> - When set to true each bar's amplitude affects its opacity, i.e., higher bars are rendered more opaque while shorter bars are more transparent.
-                    This is similar to the lumiBars effect, but bars' amplitudes are preserved and it also works on Discrete mode and radial spectrum.
+                    This is similar to the lumiBars effect, but bars' amplitudes are preserved and it also works on discrete mode and radial spectrum.
                     For effect priority when combined with other settings, see isAlphaBars.
                     Defaults to false.</p>
                 <br>